jinglescode/jinglescode.github.io/_posts/2020-11-01-how-convolutional-layers-work-deep-learning-neural-networks.md

 {% include figure.html
   file="/assets/img/posts/how-convolutional-layers-work-deep-learning-neural-networks-09.png"
-  caption="Calculate the shape of the output [https://pytorch.org/docs/stable/generated/torch.nn.Conv1d.html#torch.nn.Conv1d]"
+  caption="Calculate the shape of the output. [https://pytorch.org/docs/stable/generated/torch.nn.Conv1d.html#torch.nn.Conv1d]"
 %}

 If we apply a kernel with size 1x2 on an input vector of size 1x6, we can substitute the values accordingly and get the output length of 1x5: